The borrowed Granada estate swished past the Northampton turn-off. Seventy miles gone. Sixty or so to go.

 The promise was a lie.
 But he had to do it.
 Nothing else mattered now.

 Back from a cheering lunch with her favourite publisher, Barbara looked around the silent hotel room.
-On the telephone was a note.
+On the telephone

 "Darling, had to go out of town.
 Back ASAP.
 All my love - D."